Virtual, weekend consultations, and after-hours bookings are available.

 · Drafting of a Property Division Summary

-· Optional add-on for drafting and filing of property judgements or separation agreement
+· Optional add-on for drafting and filing of separation agreement

 Add-ons